yandex/pandora/docs/eng/load-profile.md

 To determine what load to create on the server, use a load profile.
 It sets how the load will be changed and maintained.

-Most tools have their own formats for defining load profiles.
-When configuring a test via the UI, you can get the final profile by adding sections in the correct order.

 ## line

 Linearly increases the load in a given range over a certain period of time.